paulie-o74/wordle-py/README.md

 - **Code Institute** - for git template IDE and heroku deployment instructions.
 - **Google** - for library [gspread](https://docs.gspread.org/en/latest/) and [APIS](https://developers.google.com/sheets/api)
 - **Colorama** - for testing.py [colorama](https://pypi.org/project/colorama/)
-- With the exception of the above, all code was written raw and occasional references to W3C schools, stackoverflow, .
+- With the exception of the above, all code was written raw and occasional references to W3C schools, stackoverflow, youtube, slack.
 No code has been borrowed from other sources.

-### Acknowledgements:
+### Acknowledgments:

 - To my mentor Mo Shami for his guidance and direction.
 - To the Code Institute online resources